collaborativebioinformatics/vcfs2kgs/README.md

 The overall goal of this project is to find a way to integrate or structure patient genomics information stored in VCFs as a cohort into a knowledge graph.

+## Justification

+We have reached the stage of being able to produce massive datasets and communicate insights rapidly.
+However, current clinical practice and research often struggles to keep up with this information, especially in the context of particular patients, in large part due to the ever-continuing evolution of knowledge and the quantity of that knowledge.
+To better equip researchers and clinicians, it is necessary to begin building frameworks that integrate our existing knowledge with patient-specific information at a cohort and individual level.

+Disclaimer: This project is NOT at a production stage and should not be used to replace or augment clinical decisions.

 ## Visual Workflow

 ![vcfs2kgs_flowchart](https://github.com/collaborativebioinformatics/vcfs2kgs/assets/12094168/95dadb07-1e87-493f-a5e8-ece8b02ad224)